ryandeussing/jimhopper/_child-abuse/statistics.md

 For the most authoritative evidence supporting the 1 in 6 prevalence estimate, read the study of 17,000 California residents, [Long-term consequences of childhood sexual abuse by gender of victim](/pdf/Dube_(2005)_Childhood_sexual_abuse_by_gender_of_victim.pdf), published in 2005 by Shanta Dube and colleagues in the American Journal of Preventive Medicine.

-Please note: The [Additional Resources](/child-abuse/sexual-abuse-of-boys/additional-resources/) page under [Sexual Abuse of Boys](/child-abuse/sexual-abuse-of-boys/)&nbsp;contains a list of references to all the articles and books cited in this section, along with others addressing potential lasting effects of child sexual abuse in men.
+Please note: The [Additional Resources](/child-abuse/sexual-abuse-of-boys/additional-resources/) page under [Sexual Abuse of Boys](/child-abuse/sexual-abuse-of-boys/) contains a list of references to all the articles and books cited in this section, along with others addressing potential lasting effects of child sexual abuse in men.

 The following review is grouped into three sections, according to the sample studied: